stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

 Congratulations, you have now completed this part of the tutorial.
 We have used a PSyclone transformation to add profiling instrumentation to the tracer-advection mini-app.
-In subsequent tutorials we will look at using PSyclone transformations to parallelise the code.
+In the [next tutorial](../3_nemo_openmp/README.md) we will look at using PSyclone transformations to parallelise the code on CPU.